-Fund financial statements provide a short-term view on finances.
-As such, these statements only focus on the inflows and outflows of current financial resources—cash or liquid assets that are available (or will be soon) to pay current obligations.
+Fund financial statements provide a short-term view of finances.
+As such, these statements only focus on the inflows and outflows of current financial resources—cash or liquid assets that are available to pay current obligations (or will be soon).

 Funds represent sources of funding and spending for particular purposes.

 - The General Fund is used to report sources of funds and expenditures that are not required to be accounted for in another separate fund.